baetyl/baetyl/doc/us-en/tutorials/Config-interpretation.md

   ca: mqtt server CA certificate path
   key: mqtt server private key path
   cert: mqtt server public key path
 principals: Access rights configuration item.
-If not configured, mqtt client cannot connect to the local hub, support username/password and certificate authentication.
+If not configured, mqtt client cannot connect to the Local Hub, support username/password and certificate authentication.
-  - username: username of mqtt client connect to the local hub
+  - username: username of mqtt client connect to the Local Hub
-    password: password of mqtt client connect to the local hub
+    password: password of mqtt client connect to the Local Hub
     permissions:
       - action: Operational authority. `pub` means publish permission, `sub` means subscription permission.
         permit: List of topics allowed by the operation permission, support `+` and `#` wildcards.
-  - serialnumber: The serial number of the client certificate used by the mqtt client to use the certificate for mutual authentication to connect to the local hub.
+  - serialnumber: The serial number of the client certificate used by the mqtt client to use the certificate for mutual authentication to connect to the Local Hub.
     permissions:
       - action: Operational authority. `pub` means publish permission, `sub` means subscription permission.
         permit: List of topics allowed by the operation permission, support `+` and `#` wildcards.